Teaching Resource Licence

 3.2 No contract will come into force between you and us unless and until we accept your order.
 This will be in accordance with the procedure set out in this Section 3.

-3.3 To enter into a contract through our website to purchase downloadable course materials from us, the following steps must be taken.
+3.3 To enter into a contract through our website to purchase or obtain free downloadable course materials from us, the following steps must be taken.
 You must add the course materials you wish to purchase to your shopping Basket, then proceed to the Checkout; if you are a new customer, you have the option to create an Account with us and log in; for private customers, Accounts are optional, but they are mandatory for corporate customers; if you are an existing customer, you must enter your login details; once you are logged in, you must consent to the terms of this document; you will be transferred to our payment service provider’s website, and our payment service provider will handle your payment; we will then send you an order confirmation.
 At this point your order will become a binding contract.
 Alternatively, we will confirm by email that we are unable to meet your order.

 3.4 You will have the opportunity to identify and correct input errors prior to making your order.